tommasodotNET/process-framework-aspire/README.md

 ## Architecture

-The business logic of this sample is pretty simple: we want to define a process that will transalte some text in English and will then summarize it.
+The business logic of this sample is pretty simple: we want to define a process that will translate some text in English and will then summarize it.

 ![Architecture Diagram](./docs/architecture.png)